-Depression is certainly a silent killer.
-One that eats you up inside and prevents you from enjoying life to the fullest.
-Most of the time, depression occurs after an unfortunate event in our lives.
+Stress, anxiety and depression are certainly silent killers.
+They eat you up inside and prevents you from enjoying life to the fullest.
+Most of the time, anxiety and depression occurs after an unfortunate event in our lives.

 Numerous studies have revealed that some people may even have a genetic predisposition to developing chronic depression, at a certain point in their life.